EU lawmakers call for stronger safety net for failing banks

 More than two thirds of lawmakers who voted gave their support.

-“This is saber rattling.
+“This is sabre rattling.
 It’s a signal that the countries must change the deal considerably,” said Sven Giegold, a German lawmaker.
 “If they don’t do it, then things won’t work out.”

 Some officials fear missing elements in the scheme could restrain the European Central Bank from revealing the true extent of banks’ problems in health checks if this would overburden weak countries with a costly bill for their repair.

-Separately, lawmakers are also skeptical of a German drive to enshrine part of the framework in a deal among a circle of governments rather than for the entire European Union.
+Separately, lawmakers are also sceptical of a German drive to enshrine part of the framework in a deal among a circle of governments rather than for the entire European Union.
+(Reporting By John O‘Donnell)